We're the UK's leading bowel cancer charity

 Nivolumab (Opdivo®)

-You will be given nivolumab as an infusion through a drip into your arm.
-You may have it on its own or you may have it combined with another drug called ipilimumab.
-You may be able to have it if your bowel cancer has changes (mutations) in mismatch repair genes (dMMR).
+Nivolumab stops cancer cells.
+It’s given to you as a drip into your vein in your hand, arm or chest.
+You may have it on its own or combined with another drug called ipilimumab.
+Nivolumab can be used to treat bowel cancer that has changed (mutations) in mismatch repair genes (dMMR).

 Pembrolizumab (Keytruda®)

-You may have pembrolizumab as an infusion through a drip into your arm.
-You may be able to have it if your bowel cancer has changes (mutations) in mismatch repair genes (dMMR).
+Pembrolizumab stops cancer cells.
+You will have it as a drip into a vein in your hand, arm or chest.
+It can be used to treat bowel cancer that has changes (mutations) in mismatch repair genes (dMMR).

 More information